Plugin Estimation of Smooth Optimal Transport Maps: Smoothness Classes and Density Estimation

 \subsubsection{Proof of Lemma~\ref{lem:tilde_q_density}}

-The claim for $N=1$ follows by definition of the Haar system, thus we assume $s > 0$ and $N \geq 2$.
+The claim for $N=1$ follows by definition of the Haar system, {since in this case $\tilde q_n$ is equal to a histogram. } We thus assume $s > 0$ and $N \geq 2$.
 Recall that $\tilde q_n$ integrates to unity by Lemma~\ref{lem:wavelet_density_integral}, thus it suffices to show that $\tilde q_n \geq 0$ with high probability.
 Apply Lemma~\ref{lem:wavelet_Linfty} to deduce that

 except on an event with probability at most $c_1/n^2$, for some $c_1 > 0$ depending on $\gamma^{-1}$ and $\|q\|_{\calB_{\infty,\infty}^s(\Omega)}$.
 Furthermore, using Lemma~\ref{lem:wavelet}, the bias of $\tilde q_n$ satisfies